open-telemetry/opentelemetry-specification/specification/schemas/README.md

 To create a new version of the schema copy the schema file for the last version in the schema family and add the definition of the new version.
-The schema file that corresponds to the new version must be retrievable at a new URL.
+The schema file that corresponds to the new version MUST be retrievable at a new URL.

 Important: schema files are immutable once they are published.
 Once the schema file is retrieved it is recommended to be cached permanently.
 Schema files may